Harry Chauvel: Boer War

-In July 1899, the Premier of Queensland, James Dickson, offered a contingent of troops for service in South Africa in the event of war between the British Empire, and the Boer Transvaal Republic and Orange Free State.
+In July 1899, the Premier of Queensland, James Dickson, offered a contingent of troops for service in South Africa in the event of war between the British Empire, and the Transvaal Republic and Orange Free State.
 For a time Chauvel served as an enrolment officer, signing up volunteers from the Darling Downs.
 The Boer War broke out in October 1899, and Chauvel was given command of one of two companies of Queensland Mounted Infantry that departed Brisbane on 1 November 1899.
 They disembarked at Cape Town on 14 December and joined the Imperial force under Lord Methuen at the Orange River.
 The Queensland Mounted Infantry's first fighting was in an action at Sunnyside on 1 January 1900 alongside the infantry of the Royal Canadian Regiment.
 In February, the Queensland Mounted Infantry became part of Major General John French's Cavalry Division.
 After a strenuous march, the Cavalry Division relieved the siege of Kimberley on 15 February.

 In the reorganisation that followed, the Queensland Mounted Infantry became part of Major General Edward Hutton's 1st Mounted Infantry Brigade, along with the Canadian and New Zealand mounted units.
 Chauvel distinguished himself fighting alongside a group of New Zealanders and capturing a Maxim gun.
 The Queensland Mounted Infantry participated in the capture of Pretoria and the Battle of Diamond Hill.
 Chauvel was given a mixed force of British, Australian, Canadian and New Zealand mounted troops that became known as "Chauvel's Mounted Infantry", with Victor Sellheim as his chief of staff.
 Initially, Chauvel was given the mission of escorting 10,000 head of cattle to Belfast, Mpumalanga to supply the troops in the eastern Transvaal.
 However, his force was diverted by local commanders, who assigned it to burning homesteads sheltering Boer commandos and attacking Boer units.
 The Queensland Mounted Infantry embarked for Australia on 13 December 1900.
 They reached Brisbane on 17 January 1901 and the regiment was disbanded there on 23 January.
 For his part in the fighting, Chauvel was mentioned in despatches, and appointed a Companion of the Order of St Michael and St George (CMG).